-Given that we have successfully readied over 5 million assets for desktop migration by Juriba software, we thought we would summarize our experience of the essential components required to plan for a successful enterprise Windows 10 migration project in 11 easy-to-follow steps:
+Given our extensive experience, we thought we would make the planning process easier for you by taking what we see as the essential components required for planning a successful enterprise Windows 10 migration project and summarizing those requirements in 11 easy-to-follow steps:

 - Plan For The Plan